Trained, Expert Staff

 At Andersen Eye Associates' two convenient locations, your ophthalmic needs—from eye examinations to selecting the correct eyewear—are met in one stop.
 Optical services are always available to you with no appointment.
 We will gladly adjust your eyewear and answer any questions.

-You can use this guide as a resourceful tool to help you choose which types of eyewear are appropriate for you.
+Use this guide as a resourceful tool to help you choose which types of lenses are appropriate for you.

 Single vision lenses correct one of the two common types of vision errors: nearsightedness (myopia) or farsightedness (hyperopia).
 They may also correct for astigmatism.